POSTED BY June 6, 2019 COMMENTS (18)ON

 #5 – On Investments: Price has the power to make or break any investment decision.
 When you buy expensive it can turn any deal into a bad deal.
 Maybe he was pointing towards buying when markets are low and having a hold strategy.
 Once a stock is bought, you can’t reverse or do anything if the price falls down.

-#6 – On Making investment Mistakes: Warren was generous enough to admit some of his mistakes on a public platform.
+#6 – On Making Investment Mistakes: Warren was generous enough to admit some of his mistakes on a public platform.
 In the world of investments, you are bound to make mistakes and going wrong is part of the game.
 Berkshire Hathway was a late entrant in the technology front and they admitted the same.
-They are slowly moving out of their old school of thoughts to match with the new shift happening out in the world.
+They are slowly moving out of their old school of thought to match with the new shift happening out in the world.

 #7 – On Succession plan: Some Questions in the AGM also came around his succession plan and asking to hand over the stage completely to his team of managers.
 As a person sitting in the audience I felt, it is a bit hard for Warren to leave the limelight but in next 1-2 years his managers will lead the AGM and will find space on the stage rather than sitting in the first few rows of the AGM